How Intern Fits Before Your Next Hire

 | Benefits/overhead | $0 | Varies | 20–30% on top |

-Intern doesn't replace the need for human hires forever.
-But it buys you time — months or even quarters — before that hire becomes necessary.
+Your Intern doesn't replace the need for human hires forever.
+But they buy you time — months or even quarters — before that hire becomes necessary.

-- Persistent business memory — Intern knows your clients, your preferences, and your workflow
+- Persistent business memory — they know your clients, your preferences, and your workflow

-- Tool integration — Slack, Gmail, Calendar, Notion, Linear, GitHub, HubSpot, and more
+- Tool integration — Gmail, Google Calendar, Slack, Notion, and more reviewed connections over time

-- Proactive follow-ups — Intern doesn't wait to be asked
+- Proactive follow-ups — they don't wait to be asked

 When to hire a human instead

-Intern is honest about its limits.
+They are honest about their limits.
 Hire a human when you need:

 - Relationship building — Intern supports outreach, but deep personal connections require a person